willemw12/get_iplayer_downloader/README.md

 Before downloading programmes for the first time, verify the download paths and terminal emulator program name in the GUI or in the configuration file.
 Clear the download path, to use the default download path specified in get\_iplayer.

 The preconfigured search channels and categories are a reduced set.
-To start off with category lists containing all available categories, run:
+To start off with category lists containing all available categories, run from this directory:

-    <path to this directory>/src/get_iplayer_downloader.py --list-categories --quiet
+    ./src/get_iplayer_downloader.py --list-categories --quiet

 and put the printed output in the configuration file.
 The same can be done for channels:

-    <path to this directory>/src/get_iplayer_downloader.py --list-channels --quiet
+    ./src/get_iplayer_downloader.py --list-channels --quiet

 or clear the channel lists in the configuration to search in all channels.